| Shropshire Union CanalShropshire Union Canal History

 boat yard office, still has its "Shropshire Union Railway & Canal Co." legend painted on one of the

+outside walls.
 At Tilstone Lock there is a pretty group of houses and an old mill.
 On the lockside is a

 lock keepers "lobby" - a tiny round building of kiosk proportions which the lock keeper used as a shelter,

+resting place and office.
 Further north west is Beeston iron lock which was constructed by Telford during

 modernization which took place at the time of the building of the Middlewich Arm.
 The idea of iron locks did